 I believe that Dunne was on the right track when he suggested that the connection is made with the percipient’s experience rather than with the event itself.
 However, I suggest that the connection doesn’t take place within consciousness, as Dunne proposed, but between neuronal patterns of activation that give rise to consciousness.
 In other words, the information transfer is a physical one, from the brain in the future (when it knows that the event has occurred) to the brain in the present … (p.
 35).

 Taylor leaves the reader with the impression that psychical researchers basically ignored Dunne and his work, but this is not strictly true.
 For example, Broad (1935) considered his theory and Besterman (1932) carried out studies and collaborated with Dunne.
 In fact, Dunne himself participated as a subject in the final study.
 Taylor explains how a reader willing to follow Dunne can go about to find out if he or she has precognitive dreams too.
-However, he does not relate how common precognitive dreams are, what they are often about or what characterize them.
+However, he does not relate how common precognitive dreams really are, details what they are often about or what characterize them.
 Do they differ from ordinary dreams?
 Taylor recognizes that precognized events often have an emotional impact on the percipient and suggests that it “may be necessary for an extrasensory contact to occur” (p.
 32; emphasis in original).
 It seems to me that precognitive dreams cannot yet reliably be singled out in advance.